FatemehGholamzadeh/performance-improvement-of-cache-memory/README.md

 * addresses have both, temporal and special locality
 * for each file, first we produce 100 addresses and then add temporal and special locality to them by repeating these addresses

-then we implement a victim cache as a specialized cache and calculate the hit ratio. results showed that hit ratio of Direct Mapped Cache is about 68% but by adding victim cache, hit ratio increses to 85%. the victim cache in this project is a fully associated, 256 byte with LRU replacement policy.
+then victim cache as a specialized cache is implemented and this is the time to calculate hit ratio. results showed that hit ratio of Direct Mapped Cache is about 68% but by adding victim cache, hit ratio increses to 85%. the victim cache in this project is a fully associated, 256 byte with LRU replacement policy.